 Child helplines are on the front lines of responding to children in crisis, receiving more than 30 million calls globally each year – with some helplines seeing an increase in their calls by as much as 50 percent during the pandemic.
 Tech Matters has been working in collaboration with Child Helpline International (CHI), a global network of more than 160 member helplines located in more than 140 countries, to develop Aselo as a modern platform that enables counselors to communicate with children and youth where they are – via online social media and text-based channels.

 We’re further energized by the work of fellow grantees and our collective goal of ending violence against children.
 To learn more about the Aselo platform, see our blog post, Helping 100 Million Kids!
-To read today’s full grant announcement by End Violence Against Children, click here.
+To read today’s full grant announcement by The End Violence Fund, click here.

 We believe in the power of software and data to help society better hear the voices of children, empowering their advocates to demand the changes needed to end violence against children!